3 * This program is free software; you can redistribute it and/or modify

 264 * @return float|bool Returns false if not transaction is active

-267 public function pendingWriteQueryDuration( $type = self
+267 public function pendingWriteQueryDuration( $type = self::ESTIMATE_TOTAL );

 270 * Get the list of method names that did write queries for this transaction